azurecitadel/vdc-networking-lab/README.md

 az storage account create --name storage-account-name -g VDC-Hub --sku Standard_LRS
 </pre>

-**2)** Use the Azure portal to navigate to the Network Watcher section (expand left menu, select 'More Services' and search for 'Network Watcher').
+**2)** Use the Azure portal to navigate to the Network Watcher section (expand left menu, select 'All Services' and search for 'Network Watcher').
 Select 'NSG Flow Logs' from the Network Watcher menu.
 Filter using your subscription and Resource Group at the top of the page and you should see the NSG we created in the earlier lab.

 **3)** Click on the NSG and then in the settings screen, change the status to 'On'.
 Select the storage account you created in step 1 and change the retention to 5 days.
 Click 'Save'.